 - New in 2017: We are making exciting changes to improve our CIT program!
-Participation in the program will now be by invitation only

 It has been a huge focus for the year round team at Camp to continue to better this program so that we are not only creating a highly skilled applicant pool for future staff, but we are also sending CITs home who are better prepared for school, college, the workforce and beyond.

 Junior Counselor Program